8l/SmallWM/README.markdown

-What is SmallWM?
+What is swm?
 ================
-SmallWM is an extended version of TinyWM, made for actual desktop use.
+swm is fork of Chris Marchetti's SmallWM. (i.e. swm == SmallWM) swm is an extended version of TinyWM, made for actual desktop use.
 This is the newest version, rewritten in C++ - you can checkout the `legacy` branch if you want to use the old C version.